Impression And Mouth Preparation

 Impression And Mouth Preparation Maxillary Denture And Mandibular Denture

-• Displaceability of the tissues influences the retention of denture
+• Displaceability of the tissues influences the retention of dentures

 • Result in tissue rebounding

-• Leads to loss of retention of dentures
+• This leads to a loss of retention of dentures

 2. Physiological factors: